-If NoData values existed for any of the cells that fell within a larger cell on the output raster, the NoData values were ignored when determining the value for output cell locations.
-This method assigned the number of pixels per 30m (900m2) cell.
+Block statistics were run on California Forest Observatory (CFO) canopy height pixels greater than or equal to 119' (36m) with 3x3 window to calculate the sum for input cells within a 30m rectangular neighborhood.
+This assigned number of pixels per 30m (900m2) cell.
 Resultant values of 1 through 9 were converted to percent.
 All background values were calculated to equal 0, meaning 0% large tree existence.